ljbergman/wyce/README.md

 Upcoming:
 - Generate recipes similar to the one you picked
+- Find recipes via list with different categories of food
-- More mobile friendly version (optimization)
+- Slightly more mobile friendly version (optimization)
 - OOP version of Wyce (typescript)

 # Demo URL: http://wyce.recipes